MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

 ## Integrate Azure Machine Learning model monitoring with Event Grid

 When you use [Event Grid](how-to-use-event-grid.md), you can configure events that are generated by Azure Machine Learning model monitoring to trigger applications, processes, and CI/CD workflows.
 You can consume events through various event handlers, such as Azure Event Hubs, Azure Functions, and Azure Logic Apps.
-Based on the drift detected by your monitors, you can take action programmatically, such as by setting up a machine learning pipeline to retrain a model and redeploy it.
+When your monitors detect drift, you can take action programmatically, such as by running a machine learning pipeline to retrain a model and redeploy it.

 To integrate Azure Machine Learning model monitoring with Event Grid, take the steps in the following sections.